Bodacious/Postcode-Searcher/README.md

 The above command will create HTML at `doc/index.html` which you can view in your browser.

+The code is documented using the [TomDoc format](https://tomdoc.org)

 ## Notes

 ### Postcodes IO Gem